-For transaction and savings accounts, interest is calculated daily on the closing balance of your account, and for most accounts paid or collected monthly.
+For transaction and savings accounts, interest is calculated daily on the closing balance of your account, and for most accounts (see the Transaction and Savings Account Terms) paid or, where you have an overdraft, collected monthly.

 If you have a credit card or loan, your product terms will tell you how we calculate interest on those products.
 See relevant product terms for more details.